 Commonly considered as the starter, the antipasto is slightly heavier than the aperitivo.
 Oftentimes, it consists of a charcuterie platter like salami, prosciutto, mortadella, bresaola, and other charcuterie products; cheeses like pecorino, parmigiana-reggiano, and mozzarella; and finger food like bruschetta, panino, and crostino.
 You may also find marinated vegetables, fish, cold salmon, tuna, or prawn cocktails as part of this course.

 Some restaurants offer vegetarian options like roasted vegetable bruschetta and balsamic eggplant accompanied with plant based dips and sauces.

 Primo piatto is the first course in an Italian meal.
 It consists of hot food that’s often heavier than antipasto dishes.
 This is a non-meat dish that’s all about carbohydrates, like pasta, risotto, soup, broth, rice, polenta, gnocchi, cassseroles, crespelle, or lasagna.

 It is believed that carbohydrates get the digestive juices flowing, and it helps the body get ready to make the most out of the protein-rich secondi.

-You may want to gorge yourself with this first course, but remember, the secondo around the corner.
+This course includes a manageable serving since the second main is right around the corner.
 Fortunately, you’ll have about 30 minutes in between courses to get hungry and excited to eat again.